ColleagueRiley/XDL/README.md

 # XLib Dynamic Loader
-A single header file that dymaically loads the Xlib and GLX library
+A single header file that dynamically loads the Xlib and GLX library

 # Use
 First, define XDL_IMPLEMENTATION and include the library